Deploy to HuaWei Cloud CCE

 |

-- Bind the entrusted information to the node pool; the entrusted information comes from Step 1 Deploy to Huawei Cloud CCE▸ installation console output parameters.
+- Bind the delegation information to the node pool.
+The delegation is the IAM delegation created in the previous step.
 Also, add a taint to the node pool, the key of the taint is dedicated, the value is automq, and the effect is NO_SCHEDULE.

-- After the node pool is created, click on Elastic Scaling and enable the elastic scaling rules for the specified availability zone.
+- After the node pool is created, click Elastic Scaling, enable the elastic scaling rule for specified availability zones (optional, if not configured, you need to manually add nodes).

 When setting the elastic scaling rules for the node pool, ensure the following two configurations are correct: